Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • reducing the cost of cleaning settlements;

-• transition from the method of MSW disposal to industrial utilization;
+• transition from the method of solid waste disposal to industrial recycling;

 • ensuring environmental safety.

-Changes are not so easy to achieve, because they are associated not only with the establishment of an effective system of garbage collection and recycling, but also with the improvement of the sanitary and hygienic state of the city, and this is already a matter of reforming the housing and communal services.
-At the moment, there are a number of tasks, among which the creation of a service market and the development of competition in the field of solid waste processing are not the last.
-Implementing all these innovations is not easy.
+Transformations are not so easy to achieve, because they are associated not only with establishing an effective system for garbage collection and recycling, but also with improving the sanitary and hygienic condition of the city, and this is already a matter of reforming the housing and communal services.
+At the moment there are a number of tasks, among which are not last place are focused on creating a service market and developing competition in the field of solid waste processing.
+Introducing all these innovations is not so easy.

 At the moment, there is a serious shortage of specialists in the processing of solid waste.
-Universities annually issue diplomas to broad-profile environmentalists who do not yet own the technologies for the efficient processing of technogenic raw materials, it is difficult for them to find a solution to the problem with solid waste overnight.
+Universities annually issue diplomas to general ecologists who do not yet possess technologies for the effective processing of technogenic raw materials; it is difficult for them to immediately find a solution to the problem of solid waste.

-Some foreign organizations are rushing to the Russian market, offering a way out of the difficult situation with solid waste with the help of advanced technologies.
-But often it is only about burning garbage.
-A well-thought-out waste disposal system still does not arise.
-At best, industrial facilities appear chaotically, dealing with only one technology in the complex of measures necessary for the systematic destruction of waste.
-This is the road to nowhere.
+Some foreign organizations are eager to enter the Russian market, offering a way out difficult situation with solid waste using advanced technologies.
+But often we are talking only about burning garbage.
+There is still no well-thought-out waste disposal system.
+At best, industrial facilities appear chaotically, dealing with only one technology in a set of measures necessary for the systematic destruction of waste.
+This is a road to nowhere.

-It is impossible to solve the problem of MSW recycling by building waste incineration plants.
-While one is being built, the other is completing its life cycle.
-Therefore, unsystematic construction has already proved its inefficiency.
-In this direction, one cannot rely on one single method of processing - incineration.
+It is impossible to solve the problem of recycling solid waste by constructing waste incineration plants.
+While one is being built, the other is finishing its life cycle.
+Therefore, haphazard construction has already proven its ineffectiveness.
+In this direction, one cannot rely on one single processing method - combustion.

-Practice shows that such a policy does not lead to a solution to the problem, but only contributes to increased environmental pollution.
+Practice shows that such a policy does not lead to a solution to the problem, but only contributes to increased pollution of the environment.

-It is necessary to take an example from the European states.
-Here is what they have achieved so far in terms of MSW management:
+It is necessary to take an example from European countries.
+Here's what they've achieved so far in terms of solid waste management:

-• Developed a recycling industry based on separate waste collection with the selection of usable elements.
+• We have developed a recycling industry based on the separate collection of waste, separating usable elements.

-• We organized and continue to develop a system of specialized sorting facilities, enterprises for thermal and biothermal waste processing.
+• We have organized and continue to develop a system of specialized sorting plants, thermal and biothermal waste processing enterprises.

-Burning all garbage is simply unacceptable.
-The waste fraction that has already been freed from both hazardous and resource-valuable components is used for thermal processing.
+Burning all the garbage is simply unacceptable.
+The fraction of waste that has already been freed from both hazardous and resource-valuable components is used for thermal processing.
 Such production can be called environmentally friendly.

-In our country, all MSW processing points are built haphazardly, out of touch with each other.
+In our country, all solid waste processing points are built haphazardly, without communication with each other.
 The entire waste stream is sent there without prior sorting.
-Such actions create the threat of an emergency situation.
+Such actions create the threat of an emergency.

-If the issue of solid waste is resolved, then the problem of environmental security of the country as a whole will be partially resolved.
+If the issue of solid waste is resolved, the problem of environmental safety of the country as a whole will be partially resolved.

-There is an urgent need to build a system for processing solid waste for the Moscow region and the cities of the resort area.
+There is an urgent need to build a solid waste processing system for the Moscow region and the cities of the resort area.
 Until government policy on this issue is normalized, crime and corruption will continue to flourish.
-That is why the development of a science-based strategy for the processing of MSW is task No. 1.
+That is why the development of a scientifically based solid waste recycling strategy is task No. 1.

-The strategy for optimizing the integrated management of solid waste is needed, first of all, to create an advanced efficient waste management system and the use of secondary raw materials.
-The task of such a program is to develop ways to introduce waste into industrial processing, plan a sequence of actions to massively reduce the flow of garbage that is currently being disposed of, reduce environmental risks and waste disposal costs.
-The strategy should look like a single document with understandable and clear terminology, containing a real model for optimizing the use of waste.
+A strategy for optimizing integrated solid waste management is needed, first of all, to create an advanced effective waste management system and the use of secondary raw materials.
+The objective of such a program is to develop ways to introduce waste into industrial processing, plan a sequence of actions to massively reduce the flow of waste that is currently going to landfill, reduce environmental risks and waste disposal costs.
+The strategy should look like a solid document with understandable and clear terminology, containing a real model for optimizing the use of waste.

-In the drawers of the tables you can find a lot of outdated, but working components.
-On the one hand, it seems to be a pity to throw it away - solid sums were once paid for these useless "pieces of iron".
-But today all this is unnecessary garbage, the place of which is in a landfill.
+In desk drawers you can find a lot of outdated, but working components.
+On the one hand, it seems a pity to throw it away - considerable sums were once paid for these useless pieces of hardware.
+But today all this is unnecessary garbage, which belongs in a landfill.

-However, there are people who do not see the problem in finding a use for an old drive or non-working hours.
-They can be repaired, redone, restored.
+However, there are people who do not see a problem in finding a use for an old disk drive or a non-working clock.
+They can be repaired, remade, restored.
 And if it doesn’t work out, just use it for beauty.
-This material is devoted to the most interesting examples of "recycling" of garbage.
+This material is dedicated to the most interesting examples of “recycling” waste.

 ⇡ Music from trash

-The first electronic musical instruments appeared long before Jean-Michel Jarre and Kraftwerk.
+The first electronic musical instruments appeared long before Jean-Michel Jarre and the Kraftwerk group.
 For example, one of the predecessors of the synthesizer, the theremin, which musicians still use today, was created by Lev Sergeevich Theremin back in 1919.
-But now it is already impossible to get to the bottom of who and when the idea of using old computer components for playing music first came to mind.
+But it is no longer possible to find out who and when first came up with the idea of using old computer components to play music.

 Iron hit: hits played on computer hardware